lukasvermeer/lukasvermeer.github.io/_posts/2012-01-24-analytical-models-in-oracle-real-time-decisions.markdown

 The reports in decision center will show the reason codes sent to the informant as if they were dynamic choices and calculate statistics and correlations against session attributes.

-<span style="color:#bbb;">(In this example, an Oracle Real-Time Decisions Load Balancer script was used to send four different codes to the ILS with a severe bias towards certain age groups.)</span>
+*(In this example, an Oracle Real-Time Decisions Load Balancer script was used to send four different codes to the ILS with a severe bias towards certain age groups.)*

 ![Decision center report for Reason choice, analysis tab.]({{site.baseurl}}{% link assets/2012-01-24-analytical-models-in-oracle-real-time-decisions-reasonsreport.jpg %})